AI-secure/Certified-Fairness/README.md

-# Certified-Fairness
+# Certifying Some Distributional Fairness with Subpopulation Decomposition
-Code for Certifying Some Distributional Fairness with Subpopulation Decomposition [NeurIPS 2022]
+We will upload the codes for Certifying Some Distributional Fairness with Subpopulation Decomposition [NeurIPS 2022] in this repo.